-Choosing the right size Kinetic Recovery Rope would all depend on the weight of the vehicles.
+Choosing the right size Kinetic Recovery Rope will almost entirely depend on the weight of the potential vehicles you will be pulling.
 Kinetic Recovery Cords, or snatch belts, are ideal for dragging a vehicle out of deep mud, sand, snow, or silt.

 Kinetic Energy Recovery Ropes stretch up to 30 percent like a rubber band.
 This allows the band to use its own kinetic energy to help dislodge a trapped vehicle.
 Kinetic Recovery Ropes are safer and tougher than chains, cords, and regular tow belts.